hossainks/k6-performance-test/README.md

 📊 HTML Report with Screenshots
 -------------------------------

-In addition to the CLI output, an **HTML report** is generated after the test run.
+Besides the CLI output, you can also generate an HTML report after the test run by enabling the reporting option.
 This file is saved as `summary.html` in your k6 project directory.

 To view the report: